Start Printed Page 31442

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 Such handler is afforded the opportunity for a hearing on the petition.
 After the hearing, USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.

-This proposed rule would increase the assessment rate from $0.009, the rate that was established for the 2013-14 and subsequent fiscal periods, to $0.02 per 4/5-bushel carton of citrus handled for the 2017-2018 and subsequent fiscal periods.
-The proposed higher rate is a result of a smaller crop forecast due to hurricane damage and the need to cover Committee expenses.
+This rule increases the assessment rate from $0.009, the rate that was established for the 2013-14 and subsequent fiscal periods, to $0.02 per 4/5-bushel carton of citrus handled for the 2017-2018 and subsequent fiscal periods.
+The higher rate is a result of a smaller crop forecast due to hurricane damage and the need to cover Committee expenses.

-The Committee met on June 29, 2017 and unanimously recommended both maintaining the 2013-14 assessment rate and new 2017-18 budgeted expenditures of $132,000.
+The Committee met on June 29, 2017, and unanimously recommended both maintaining the 2013-14 assessment rate and new 2017-18 budgeted expenditures of $132,000.
 Following the significant damage experienced by the industry from Hurricane Irma, the Committee held a second meeting on November 9, 2017, to discuss a revised crop estimate for 2017-18.
-Due to significant crop damage, the Committee Start Printed Page 14204estimates that assessable cartons for 2017-18 would be six million cartons, down from 8.6 million originally projected at a June 29, 2017, meeting.
-Given the reduced estimate, the Committee voted to increase the assessment rate from $0.009 to $0.02 per 4/5-bushel cartons of citrus to provide additional assessment income in order to meet the budgeted expenses of $132,000 and draw less funds from the reserves.
+Due to significant crop damage, the Committee estimated that assessable cartons for 2017-18 should be six million cartons, down from 8.6 million originally projected at a June 29, 2017, meeting.
+Given the reduced estimate, the Committee voted to increase the assessment rate from $0.009 to $0.02 per 4/5-bushel cartons of citrus to provide additional assessment income in Order to meet the budgeted expenses of $132,000 and draw less funds from the reserves.
 The assessment rate increase, along with the funds from reserves and interest income, should provide sufficient funds to cover anticipated expenses.

 Of the total $132,000 budgeted for the 2017-18 fiscal period, major expenditures recommended by the Committee include $75,000 for salaries, $10,000 for data collection and fresh shipments reporting, and $9,000 for auditing & accounting.
 Compared to the previous fiscal year's budget of $140,600, budgeted expenses for these items were $75,000, $25,000, and $9,200, respectively.
 The significant decrease in budgeted expenses for data collection and fresh shipment reporting stems from the development of a new computer program that better reports and extrapolates data, thus reducing reporting time and increasing efficiencies.

-Although this assessment rate would be in effect for an indefinite period, the Committee would continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
 The dates and times of Committee meetings are available from the Committee or USDA.
-Committee meetings are open to the public and interested persons may express their views at these meetings.
-USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
-Further rulemaking would be undertaken as necessary.
-The Committee's budget for subsequent fiscal periods would be reviewed and, as appropriate, approved by USDA.
+Committee meetings are open to the public, and interested persons may express their views at these meetings.
+USDA will evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+Further rulemaking will be undertaken as necessary.
+The Committee's 2017-18 budget and those for subsequent fiscal periods will be reviewed and, as appropriate, approved by USDA.

-This proposal would increase the assessment rate collected from handlers for the 2017-18 and subsequent fiscal periods from $0.009 to $0.02 per 4/5-bushel carton of Florida citrus.
+This rule increases the assessment rate collected from handlers for the 2017-18 and subsequent fiscal periods from $0.009 to $0.02 per 4/5-bushel carton of Florida citrus.
 The Committee unanimously recommended 2017-18 expenditures of $132,000 and an assessment rate of $0.02 per 4/5-bushel carton of citrus handled.
-The proposed assessment rate of $0.02 is $0.011 higher than the 2016-17 rate.
-The quantity of assessable citrus for the 2017-18 fiscal period is estimated at six million 4/5 bushel cartons.
+The assessment rate of $0.02 is $0.011 higher than the 2016-17 rate.
+The quantity of assessable citrus for the 2017-18 fiscal period is estimated at six million 4/5-bushel cartons.
 Thus, the $0.02 rate should provide $120,000 in assessment income.
-Income derived from handler assessments, along with interest income and funds from the Committee's authorized reserve, would be adequate to cover budgeted expenses.
+Income derived from handler assessments, along with interest income and funds from the Committee's authorized reserve, should be adequate to cover budgeted expenses.

 The major expenditures recommended by the Committee for the 2017-18 year include $75,000 for salaries, $10,000 for data collection, and $9,000 for auditing and accounting.
 Budgeted expenses for these items in 2016-17 were $75,000, $25,000, and $9,200, respectively.

 Prior to arriving at this budget and assessment rate, the Committee considered maintaining the current assessment rate of $0.009 per 4/5-bushel cartons of citrus.
-However, leaving the assessment unchanged would not generate sufficient revenue to meet the Committee's expenses for the 2017-18 budget of $132,000 and would deplete the reserve.
+However, leaving the assessment unchanged will not generate sufficient revenue to meet the Committee's expenses for the 2017-18 budget of $132,000 and will deplete the reserve.
 Based on estimated shipments, the recommended assessment rate of $0.02 should provide $120,000 in assessment income.
-The Committee determined assessment revenue, along with interest income and funds from the authorized reserves would be adequate to cover budgeted expenses for the 2017-18 fiscal period.
+The Committee determined assessment revenue, along with interest income and funds from the authorized reserves should be adequate to cover budgeted expenses for the 2017-18 fiscal period.

-A review of historical information and preliminary information pertaining to the upcoming fiscal year indicates that Start Printed Page 14205the average grower price for the 2017-18 season should be approximately $21.38 per 4/5-bushel cartons of citrus.
-Therefore, the estimated assessment revenue for the 2017-18 fiscal period as a percentage of total grower revenue would be about 0.09 percent.
+A review of historical information and preliminary information pertaining to the upcoming fiscal year indicates that the average grower price for the 2017-18 season should be approximately $21.38 per 4/5-bushel cartons of citrus.
+Therefore, the estimated assessment revenue for the 2017-18 fiscal period as a percentage of total grower revenue will be about 0.09 percent.

-This proposed action would increase the assessment obligation imposed on handlers.
+This action increases the assessment obligation imposed on handlers.
 While assessments impose some additional costs on handlers, the costs are minimal and uniform on all handlers.
 Some of the additional costs may be passed on to producers.
-However, these costs would be offset by the benefits derived by the operation of the Order.
-In addition, the Committee's meetings were widely publicized throughout the Florida citrus industry.
-All interested persons were invited to attend the meetings and participate in Committee deliberations on all issues.
-Like all Committee meetings, the June 29, 2017, and November 9, 2017, meetings were public meetings and all entities, both large and small, were able to express views on this issue.
-Finally, interested persons are invited to submit comments on this proposed rule, including the regulatory and information collection impacts of this action on small businesses.
+However, these costs are offset by the benefits derived by the operation of the marketing Order.
+In addition, the Committee's meeting was widely publicized throughout the Florida citrus industry.
+All interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
+Like all Committee meetings, the June 29, 2017, and November 9, 2017, meetings were public meetings, and all entities, both large and small, were able to express views on this issue.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Order's information collection requirements have been previously approved by the OMB and assigned OMB No. 0581-0109 Generic Fruit Crops.
-No changes in those requirements would be necessary as a result of this action.
+Chapter 35), the Order's information collection requirements have been previously approved by OMB and assigned OMB No. 0581-0178 Vegetable and Specialty Crops.
+No changes in those requirements are necessary as a result of this action.
 Should any changes become necessary, they would be submitted to OMB for approval.

-This proposed rule would not impose any additional reporting or recordkeeping requirements on either small or large Florida citrus handlers.
+This rule imposes no additional reporting or recordkeeping requirements on either small or large Florida citrus handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
+As noted in the initial regulatory flexibility analysis, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this final rule.

 A small business guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders may be viewed at: http://www.ams.usda.gov/rules-regulations/moa/small-businesses.
 Any questions about the compliance guide should be sent to Richard Lower at the previously mentioned address in the FOR FURTHER INFORMATION CONTACT section.